-The next vital piece of your winning habits creation plan is to strengthening your belief.
-If you don’t believe you can achieve, you won’t.
+The next vital piece of your winning habits plan is to strengthen your belief.
+If you don’t believe you can achieve this, you won’t.
 It’s that simple.
-Your beliefs shape your results and your thoughts create your beliefs.
+Your thoughts create your beliefs and your beliefs shape your result.
 A key component in a Growth Mindset and a Mindset for Success is self-belief.
-Believing you can improve by focusing on yourself and learning from the actions you take consistently.
-In Carol Dweck’s book, Growth Mindset, students increased their grades because they believed if they focused on themselves and their learning, they would improve.
+Believing you can improve by focusing on yourself and gaining momentum and motivation from the actions you take consistently.
+In Carol Dweck’s book, Growth Mindset, students increased their grades because they believed if they focused on their learning, they would improve.

 ‘Believe that you will succeed and you will.’
 Dale Carnegie

-Part of creating your winning habit creation plan is to check whether your language supports what you want.
+Part of creating your winning habit creation plan is to check your language supports what you want.
 Are you thinking about what you want or what you don’t want?
-To determine this, become an observer of your thoughts, listen carefully with an attitude of curiosity and kindness.
+To determine this, become an observer of your thoughts.
+Listen carefully with an attitude of curiosity and kindness.
 Are your thoughts positive, supportive and in alignment with what you want or are they filled with doubt, self-criticism or fear?
-If this is so, observe, let go and replace them with ones that focus on what you want.
+If so, observe them, let them go and replace them with a thought that is towards what you want.